 This scrapbook is densely filled with trade cards and other ephemera from the late 19th century.
 Many of the cards advertise services or products sold or manufactured in Pennsylvania, especially in the locality of Mauch Chunk (present-day Jim Thorpe).
 Trade cards bore attractive illustrations, often in bright colors, and sometimes told a pictorial story over several cards to entice consumers to "collect them all."
 The compiler also included a few photographs on one page of this album.

-Colonel Robert M. O’Reilly was appointed the 20th Surgeon General of the United States in 1902.
+Colonel Robert M. O’Reilly was appointed the 20th Surgeon General of the United States Army in 1902.
 O’Reilly filled this album with the congratulatory letters and telegrams that he received, including a signed letter from President Theodore Roosevelt, as well as press coverage of the appointment.

 A note on the inside front cover reads, in part, "To 'Jane' - With love - June 17th, '13" which seems to imply the album was created or given as a memento for "Jane" by friends and/or colleagues.
 The album details her time at Pennsylvania hospitals in Allentown and Philadelphia.